- Flexible finance options to suit all budgets

 Your first appointment

 The initial step is to speak to your female surgeon assistant on the phone.
 You’ll be able to talk to them in confidence about why you’re considering pelvic floor repair surgery, the likely costs and finance options, how much time you’ll probably need to take off work, and when you’d like to have the surgery.
+Whenever you decide to book a surgery date, you can secure it for a minimum refundable deposit of £500.
 If you feel ready, we’ll then book you in for your free consultation with one of our Consultant Gynaecologists.

 Your surgical consultation